aibolem/vexflow-wiki-vexchords/How-Formatting-Works.md

 ![](http://i.imgur.com/OkOQOFs.png)

 The `Formatter` creates the `ModifierContexts` when `Formatter.joinVoices(voices)` is called.
-You can pass multiple voices to the method in order to have Tickables at identical tick positions share a `ModifierContext`.
-This is specifically for formatting multiple voices onto the same Stave while making sure the modifiers do not overlap.
+You can pass multiple voices to the method to have `Tickables` share a `MoidiferContext` at identical tick positions.
+This is specifically for formatting multiple voices onto the same `Stave` while making sure the modifiers are arranged without overlapping.

 Notice what happens to the `TickContexts` when you do not create the `ModifierContexts`.
 Also notice that the accidentals are no longer avoiding each other but overlap.
 That's because the `ModifierContext` handles shifting modifiers to avoid collision.